 QE4 was the fourth round of quantitative easing established by the Federal Reserve.
 The program began in January 2013 and ended in October 2014.
 Through QE4, the Fed bought long-term U.S. Treasury notes using credit it created.
 It used its Trading Desk at the New York Federal Reserve Bank, buying $85 billion in Treasurys from member banks each month.
 Almost all banks are members of the Federal Reserve System.

 On June 19, 2013, the Federal Open Market Committee announced it would taper purchases by the end of the year.
 That's if economic growth, inflation, and unemployment were on track to meet the Fed's targets.
-Information on FOMC’s actions are laid out in the FOMC meetings summary which provide a top-level analysis of the U.S. economy.
+Information on FOMC’s actions is laid out in the FOMC meetings summary which provides a top-level analysis of the U.S. economy.

 Investors panicked, leading the "taper tantrum."
 The stock market tumbled, and the yield on the 10-year Treasury note rose by 1 percent.
 The Fed delayed its tapering until December 2013.
 It reduced purchases by $10 billion a month through at least February 2014.
-Fed Chair Janet Yellen announced she expected the tapering to continue as planned.
+Newly-appointed Fed Chair Janet Yellen announced she expected the tapering to continue as planned.

 QE4 Was Unprecedented